openseattle/openseattle.github.io/_posts/2016-08-03-Seattle-City-Clerk-UW-research-about-diversity-in-neighborhoods.md

 ## Announcements

 **Luke Swart** runs [HeyDuwamish](http://heyduwamish.org), a data hub for the toxic waste cleanup of the Duwamish River.
-Contact: luke@heyduwamish.org, @lukeswart on Slack, or heyduwamish.org - click “Get involved”
+Contact: luke@heyduwamish.org, @lukeswart on Slack, or heyduwamish.org - click “Get involved”.

 **Candace Faber** announced a Save the Date for September 10th and 11th, when there will be a Twitter Bot Hackathon at the Institute for Systems Biology.
 More information will be available as we get closer to the date.